SBM Inc. Logo Background

 Born and raised between Coney Island, New York, and North Carolina, Godzetta Whittington brings over 30 years of experience as a dedicated educator.
 Throughout her career, she has remained committed to the belief that all children can learn and thrive when given the right support and opportunities.
 As a proud board member of SBM, Godzetta supports the organization's mission to help young people connect with and celebrate their cultural heritage through transformative conferences and mentorship.

-Ju'Landa Zachary
+Ju'Landa A. Zachary

 Board Member